 Thus, Congress was primarily interested in the assets from which taxpayers derive income that could be converted into cash to support them in times of need.
-The building that the taxpayer leases to the corporation is such an asset.
+The property in situation 2 is such an asset.
 Because the disqualified income test of section 32(i) is intended to represent a proxy for an asset-based test, we believe that the statutory language referring to the aggregate income and losses from all passive activities means exactly what it says and does not exclude income from a passive activity that is treated as nonpassive income under section 469 or the regulations thereunder.